exercism/exalysis/track/scrabble/tpl/loop-rune-not-byte.md

-- Iterating over a `string` will provice `rune`s which is a complete character and can consist of **multiple** bytes.
+- Iterating over a string produces runes.
+A rune represents a Unicode character and can consist of **multiple** bytes.
 Try using runes instead of bytes.